STARS Patient Information

 - When getting up in the morning, sit on the side of the bed for a few minutes before attempting to stand up.
 If you feel dizzy, sit down for a few more minutes then start again.
-If you are able, ask someone to bring you a cup of tea and a biscuit before rising.
+If you are able, ask someone to bring you water and food before rising.

 - Eat regular meals, particularly breakfast.
 Low blood sugar is no friend of people who faint!

 - As a rule, blood pressure is higher during the afternoon so try to schedule your activities for that part of the day.

 - Try to avoid tasks that include prolonged periods of standing, especially if having to stand still – not a good idea!

 - Sleep with the top end of your bed raised a few inches.
 This will help prevent fluid loss during the night and keep your blood pressure up.